-Talk about the advantages and disadvantages of each option.
+Talk about how interesting each option would be to readers.
 Say which option you would prefer, and why.

 Allow one minute for preparation and then ask the candidate to start the short talk.

 Examiner script: You now have up to two minutes to talk about the topic on the card.
 I will stop you after two minutes, but do not worry if you have not finished your talk.
 Would you like to start?